AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

   * Flexibility: we will internally invoice in a way compliant with Academy guidelines, and can adjust our service based on the time period you need.
-You don't have to decide the time period in advance (only follow your submitted budget), and the best person can always work on each part of the problem.
+You don't have to decide the time period in advance (only follow your submitted budget), and different RSEs can work on different parts of the problem, so you always have the best person for the job.

 * As a RSE salary: